 to resolve the claims filed against it by the Federal

 government, and the Gulf Coast States, for the company’s

 role in the Deepwater Horizon explosion and oil spill.
 The

-Draft Consent Decree will be lodged on October 5, 2015 with
+Draft Consent Decree was lodged on October 5, 2015 with

 • The Draft Consent Decree is available at